 Sick or injured broilers should be humanely killed as soon as possible.
-Similarly, killing broilers for diagnostic purposes should be done in a humane manner according to Chapter 7.6.
+Similarly, killing broilers for diagnostic purposes should be done in a humane manner in accordance with Chapter 7.6.

 Outcome-based measurables: incidence of diseases, metabolic disorders and parasitic infestations, mortality, performance, gait.